mdn/content/files/en-us/web/api/serviceworkerregistration/scope/index.md

 {{APIRef("Service Workers API")}}{{SecureContext_Header}} {{AvailableInWorkers}}

-The **`scope`** read-only property of the {{domxref("ServiceWorkerRegistration")}} interface is a string representing a URL that defines a service worker's registration scope; that is, the range of URLs a service worker can control.
+The **`scope`** read-only property of the {{domxref("ServiceWorkerRegistration")}} interface returns a string representing a URL that defines a service worker's registration scope; that is, the range of URLs a service worker can control.
 This is set using the `scope` parameter specified in the call to {{domxref('ServiceWorkerContainer.register()')}} which registered the service worker.

 ## Value

-A string representing a URL that defines a service worker's registration scope.
+Returns a string representing a URL that defines a service worker's registration scope.

 ## Specifications